bosskabouter/volatalk/README.md

 Once a peer found another peer, no other services are needed for their communication during the existence of their WebRTC session.

-In order to find each other and establish these sessions, peers register on a [PeerJS](https://peerjs.com/) signaling server.
-It can be installed anywhere and they offer a public [default instance](https://0.peerjs.com/).
+For contacts to find each other and establish a connection, they look for each other at a [PeerJS](https://peerjs.com/) signaling server.
+These can be installed anywhere and they offer a public [default instance](https://0.peerjs.com/).

 #### Peer ID

-A VolaTALK peer currently registers to a Peer server with a Base58 encoded public key exponent of the ECDSA SHA-384 JSON WebKey.
+A VolaTALK peer currently identifies himself by registering to a Peer server with a Base58 encoded public key exponent of the ECDSA SHA-384 JSON WebKey.

 Peer IDs are shared between users in 'copy-and-paste' invites.
 The application includes a QR generator and reader to facilitate the exchange of trusted invites.